logoPROFESSIONAL VERSION

 The epidermis is composed of multiple layers of cells consisting of keratinocytes, melanocytes, Langerhans cells, and Merkel cells.

 Keratinocytes function to produce a protective barrier.
 They are produced from columnar basal cells attached to a basement membrane.
 The rate of cell mitosis and subsequent keratinization are controlled by a variety of factors, including nutrition, hormones, tissue factors, immune cells in the skin, and genetics.
-Keratinocytes play a key role in the skin immune system and in regulating the growth and renewal of cells.
-The dermis may also exert significant control over the growth of the epidermis.
-It has been hypothesized that photoperiod and reproduction cycles may affect the epidermis in animals.
-Glucocorticoids decrease mitotic activity; disease and inflammation also alter normal epidermal growth and keratinization.

 Basement Membrane Zone in Animals

 The basement membrane zone serves as a site for attachment of basal epidermal cells and as a protective barrier between the epidermis and dermis.
-A variety of skin diseases, including several autoimmune conditions, can cause damage to this zone.
-Vesicles are an example of a damaged basement membrane zone.
-The basement membrane zone has important functions:
+A variety of skin diseases, including several autoimmune conditions, can damage this zone.
+Vesicles result from damage to the basement membrane zone.

-• anchors the epidermis to the dermis
+• anchoring the epidermis to the dermis

-• maintains a functional and proliferative epidermis
+• maintaining a functional and proliferative epidermis

-• maintains tissue architecture
+• maintaining tissue architecture

-• participates in wound healing
+• participating in wound healing

-• acts as a physical barrier
+• acting as a physical barrier

 Dermis in Animals

-The dermis is a mesenchymal structure that supports, nourishes, and to some degree, regulates the epidermis and appendages.
+The dermis is a mesenchymal structure that supports, nourishes, and, to some degree, regulates the epidermis and appendages.
 The dermis consists of ground substance, dermal collagen fibers, and cells (fibroblasts, melanocytes, mast cells, and occasionally eosinophils, neutrophils, lymphocytes, histiocytes, and plasma cells).
-Blood vessels responsible for thermoregulation, nerve plexuses associated with cutaneous sensation, and both myelinated and unmyelinated nerves are present in the dermis.
-Motor nerves are primarily adrenergic and innervate blood vessels and arrector pili muscles.
-Except in horses, apocrine glands do not appear to be innervated.
-Sensory nerves are distributed in the dermis, hair follicles, and specialized tactile structures.
-The skin responds to the sensations of touch, pain, itch, heat, and cold.

 Appendageal System in Animals

-These structures grow out of (and are continuous with) the epidermis and consist of hair follicles, sebaceous and sweat glands, and specialized structures (eg, claw, hoof).
-The hair follicles of horses and cattle are simple, ie, the follicles have one hair emerging from each pore.
-The hair follicles of dogs, cats, sheep, and goats are compound, ie, the follicles have a central hair surrounded by 3–15 smaller hairs all exiting from a common pore.
+The hair follicles of dogs, cats, sheep, and goats are compound, with a central hair surrounded by 3–15 smaller hairs, all exiting from a common pore (see compound hair follicle image).
 Animals with compound hair follicles are born with simple hair follicles that develop into compound hair follicles.

-The primary functions of the hair coat are to provide a mechanical barrier, to protect the host from actinic damage, and to provide thermoregulation.
-In most species, trapping dead air space between secondary hairs conserves heat.
-This requires that the hairs be dry and waterproof; the cold-weather coat of many animals is often longer and finer to facilitate heat conservation.
-The hair coat can also help cool the skin.
-The warm-weather coat of animals, particularly large animals, consists of shorter thicker hairs and fewer secondary hairs.
-This anatomic change allows air to move easily through the coat, which facilitates cooling.
-The hair coat also helps conceal or camouflage the animal.
+The primary functions of hair are to provide a mechanical barrier, to protect the host from UV damage, and to facilitate thermoregulation.
+In most species, trapping air between secondary hairs conserves heat.
+To enable this function, hairs must be dry and waterproof; the cold-weather coat of many animals is often longer and finer to support heat conservation.

 Subcutaneous Muscles and Fat in Animals